Kevoulee/landscape/PITCHME.md

    ```
 +++

-The above is deemed the divideRounds procedure.
-As soon as an event x is known, it is assigned a round number x.round, and the boolean value x.witness is calculated, indicating whether it is the first event that a member created in that round. [[30]]
+What was just shown is deemed the divideRounds procedure.
+As soon as an event x is known, it is assigned a round number x.round, and the boolean value x.witness is calculated, indicating whether it is the first event that a member created in that round.
 ​
    ```procedure decideFame
       for each event x in order from earlier rounds to later